LittleFool/fuelrats-dispatch-aliases/README.md

 # Fuel Rats Dispatch Aliases

 These aliases are ment to help a Fuel Rats diaspatcher to more efficiently dispatch cases, specially in foreign languages or on a high case load.
+These aliases can be used with the [fuelrats-casetracker](https://github.com/LittleFool/fuelrats-casetracker).

 ## Installation

 ### mIRC

 In mIRC press `ALT+R`, then switch to the `Aliases` tab.
-Copy and Paste the content of the `mIRC/aliases.ini` from this repository into there and click OK to save the changes.
+Copy and Paste the content of the `mIRC/aliases.ini` file from this repository into there and click OK to save the changes.

 ### AdiIRC

 In AdiIRC press `ALT+R`, then click on `File` - `New`.
-Copy and paste the content of the `AdiIRC/aliases.ini` from this repository into the editor.
+Copy and paste the content of the `AdiIRC/aliases.ini` file from this repository into the editor.
 Then click on `File` - `Save`, enter a filename such as `aliases.ini` and save it under `%LOCALAPPDATA%\AdiIRC\Scripts` (default).

 ### HexChat